 To estimate Australian methyl bromide emissions (QPS) we begin with the SE Australian methyl bromide emissions estimated using the ISC method and then subtract the non-QPS SE Australian emissions.
-Australian emissions are obtained by scaling this result using a scaling factor (35%) that is based on the proportion of Australia's grain exports originating from SE Australian ports.
+Australian emissions are obtained by scaling this result using a scaling factor based on the proportion of Australia's grain exports originating from SE Australian ports.